jaiko86/array-v2/README.md

-# Array-v2
+# Arraze

 Have you ever done a common array operation such as shuffle, and wondered, "why isn't this built in?".

-With Array-v2, it's still not built in, but at least you don't have to re-implement it.
+With Arraze, it's still not built in, but at least you don't have to re-implement it.

+I am hoping for this library to become the go-to library for your array needs.

+> The Github repo's name is `array-v2`, because I wanted to use that name.
+Unfortunately, a
+> similarly named library already exists and npm won't let me use that name, so it's been renamed to
+> Arraze.

 ## Functions

-As of this writing, this library only has two functions, and they'll grow as I discover more common array operations, or as I get more requests.
+As of this writing, this library only has four functions, and they'll grow as I discover more common array operations, or as I get more requests.

 ### Create Numbered